isabella232/umbrella-gijn/README.md

 Remove default themes and plugins? (y/N): | y
 Add sample content to site (y/N): | N
 Enable WP_DEBUG and WP_DEBUG_LOG (y/N): | N

-After reviewing the options and creating the new install, partake in the following steps:

-1. `cd` to the directory `gijn/` in your VVV setup
-2. `git clone git@github.com:INN/umbrella-gijn.git`
-3. `cd umbrella-gijn`
-4. `git submodule update --init` to pull down all of the submodules you need (including, crucially, the tools repo)
-5. `cd ..`
-6. Copy the contents of the new directory `umbrella-gijn/` into `htdocs/`, including all hidden files whose names start with `.` periods.
-	- the easy way to do this is: `rsync -rv umbrella-gijn/ htdocs`
-	- after doing this you may want to `rm -rf umbrella-gijn` to save disk space
-7. `cd htdocs` to move to the folder where the umbrella now lives
-8. `workon fabric`
-9. `fab production wp.fetch_sql_dump` (or download via FTP if this doesn't work)
-10. `fab vagrant.reload_db:mysql.sql`
-11. Search and replace 'gijn.wpengine.com' --> 'TKTKNAME.dev' in the db (options for doing this are covered in the [largo umbrella setup instructions](https://github.com/INN/docs/blob/master/projects/largo/umbrella-setup.md)
-12. Optionally, you may want to pull down recent uploads so you have images, etc. to work with locally.
-13. Visit gijn.dev in your browser and you should see the site!

 ## Creating new sites for conferences: